 It would then be a case that the player who finishes the tournament with the lowest aggregate score including their handicapped start would win the golf tournament and with it the Fedex Cup.

 So in a nutshell in their quest to make things more exciting the PGA Tour have devised a system where in principal the best player in the field gets a start over everyone else…

-As you probably don’t need me to tell you I wasn’t a huge fan of the new system going in to last year and while we got a pretty exciting conclusion last year with Rory McIlroy taking home the spoils for the second time, I’m still not convinced.
-Basically in my eyes there are only four or five players who can realistically win going in to the week and that to me isn’t how you should set up a golf tournament!
+As you probably don’t need me to tell you I am not a huge fan of the new system and while we got a pretty exciting conclusion in its first year with Rory McIlroy taking home the spoils for the second time having started the week on 5- under in fifth place and five shots back, last years win for Dustin Johnson who had started the week in first place on 10- under, re-enforced the point of view that basically there are only four or five players who can realistically win going in to the week and that to me isn’t how you should set up a golf tournament!

 Anyway, enough of my griping…lets have a look at the Tour Championship Leaderboard as it stands on Monday afternoon through zero holes….